 - Preheat your oven to 500F/300C or as high as it could go.
 If using pizza stone make sure it is preheating in the oven as well.

-- Stretch out your pizza dough until it is quite thin in the middle and slightly thicker around the edges and place it on a parchment paper that's been oiled or sprinkled with semolina or corn flour.
+- Stretch out your pizza dough until it is quite thin in the middle and slightly thicker around the edges and place it on a sheet of parchment paper, that's been oiled or sprinkled with semolina or corn flour.

-- Spread 1 tbsp of olive oil on each pizza crust, then spread potato rounds and sprinkle with chopped rosemary, pancetta strips, mozzarella and Edam however you like it.
+- Spread 1 tbsp of olive oil on each pizza crust, then spread potato rounds and sprinkle with chopped rosemary, pancetta strips, mozzarella and smoked Gouda or Cheddar.

 - Repeat with the remaining 2 pizzas.